flyteorg/flyte/rsts/administrator/deployment/sandbox.rst

 Deployment
 ----------

-We'll proceed like with :ref:`locally hosted flyte <deploy-sandbox-local>` with deploying the sandbox Flyte configuration on your remote cluster.
+We'll proceed like with :ref:`locally hosted flyte <administrator-deployment-sandbox-local>` with deploying the sandbox Flyte configuration on your remote cluster.